MonuJangra-git/SSH_log_monitoring-alerting_and_banning_/analysis_output/README.md

 This screenshot presents the contents of the `threat_ip.log` file, summarizing detected attacks under categories like **BRUTE_FORCE**, **LOCKOUT**, and **PAM_FAILURE**.
 Each section includes timestamps, IP addresses, and authentication failure messages, providing detailed insight into intrusion attempts.
 This serves as proof of the system’s real-time threat monitoring and logging capabilities, showcasing its ability to detect and categorize unauthorized access attempts.

+# Conclusion

+These screenshots collectively demonstrate the **deployment, monitoring, and security enforcement** features of the Firewall Management & Threat Detection System.
+They provide verifiable proof of functionality, making the project transparent and reliable for presentation, audits, or client review.